allenai/ruletaker/README.md

 The output file is in JSONL format and the exact structure depends on the chosen input format, i.e., current or legacy.

 #### With 'current' input_format (default)
-The output objects has the same structure as the input objects, and this is as defined in the `TheoryAssertionRepresentationWithLabel` class.
+The output object has the same structure as the input objects, and this is as defined in the `TheoryAssertionRepresentationWithLabel` class.
 The `label` field in the output object will contain the value obtained from running the example through the chosen theorem prover.

 Sample output:
 ```